Ingan121/ModernActiveDesktop/docs/Updated.md

 * Refactored the codebase
     * Minimize the usage of global variables, and export only necessary functions
     * Split the main script into multiple files for better maintainability
-    * Renamed some scripts to a shorter one
+    * Renamed some scripts to a shorter name
+* Updated Electron

 (2024/11/1)